 ...and that’s the way the cookie crumbles.
-I’m Bruce Nolan with Buffalo Rumblings.
-You can find me on Twitter and Instagram @BruceExclusive and look for new episodes of “The Bruce Exclusive” every Thursday and Friday on the Buffalo Rumblings podcast network!
+I’m Bruce Nolan for Buffalo Rumblings.
+You can find me on Twitter @BruceExclusive and look for episodes of “The Nick & Nolan Show” every week on the Buffalo Rumblings podcast network!